ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Introduction

 This paper introduces ALPHA, a simple adaptive extension of BRAVO.
 It is motivated by the SPRT for the Bernoulli and its optimality when the simple alternative is true.
-While BRAVO tests against the alternative that the true vote shares are equal to the reported vote shares, ALPHA combines the reported results with the audit sample to estimate the reported winner's share of the vote before the $j$th ballot is examined, given that the first $j-1$ ballot cards have shown.
-ALPHA also generalizes BRAVO to situations where $\{x_j\}$ are not necessarily binary, but merely nonnegative and bounded: the Bernoulli $\theta$ is just the population mean of a binary population, but the martingale property continues to hold when $\theta$ is the mean of a nonnegative, bounded population.
+While BRAVO tests against the alternative that the true vote shares are equal to the reported vote shares, ALPHA is adaptive, estimating the reported winner's share of the vote before the $j$th card is drawn from the $j-1$ cards already in the sample.
+The estimator can be any measurable function of the first $j-1$ draws that takes values in the composite alternative; numerical examples below use a simple truncated shrinkage estimate.
+ALPHA also generalizes BRAVO to situations where the population $\{x_j\}$ is not necessarily binary, but merely nonnegative and bounded.
 That generalization allows ALPHA to be used with SHANGRLA to audit supermajority contests and to conduct comparison audits of a wide variety of social choice functions---any for which there is a SHANGRLA audit.
 In contrast, BRAVO requires the list elements to be binary-valued.
-Finally, ALPHA works for sampling with or without replacement, while BRAVO is specifically for sampling with replacement (IID observations).
-(The SPRT for a population percentage using sampling without replacement is straightforward, but was not in the original BRAVO paper \cite{lindemanEtal12}.)
+Finally, ALPHA works for sampling with or without replacement, with or without weights, while BRAVO is specifically for IID sampling with replacement.
+The SPRT for a population percentage using sampling without replacement is straightforward, but was not in the original BRAVO paper \citep{lindemanEtal12}.